 You might be wondering how I sell a domain name.
+Or maybe how I even get a domain to the point where it is sellable.
+I’ve had friends who owns his own digital marketing agency called ClickSlice, Joshua started ClickSlice and he understands that process very well.
+Talk to his company about it but back to how I sell domains.
 Most of the time, the buyer looks me up as the owner of the domain (using a service like betterwhois.com) and then emails me an offer.
 At least 1/2 the time they ask me to call them or they ask for my phone number, and I always respond for them to just email me an offer instead.
 I hate negotiating by phone, plus I like having a record of the emails for future use because that way if the deal does not happen, sometimes the same buyer will contact me again months or years later about buying the domain, and I can then see what previous offers they made to me.
 Also, many times I have to do some reasearch to figure out what price to charge for the domain, and I can’t do that very well while talking on the phone to the buyer.

 Once in a while domain offers come to me from listings I have with domain brokers or auction sites like afternic.com and sedo.com.
 Once we agree on a price, the buyer has 2 options.
 They can either Paypal me the money and I will then transfer ownership of the domain to them, or they can use an escrow service like escrow.com or moniker.com.
 Using an escrow service takes almost all the risk out of the transaction.
 If the buyer does not use escrow and instead pays me up front, they take the risk that I won’t give them the domain as promised and then they will lose their money.
 Much like how a lawyer handles a real estate deal, escrow.com eliminates this risk by holding the buyer’s money in escrow and not paying it to the seller until the buyer verifies they have ownership of the domain.
 The fee for domain escrow depends on the purchase price, but is usually around $50-$100.